Last Updated on

 For your application to become successful, ensure that you’re applying for a US visa that aligns with your purpose of traveling to the US.

-There’s no point of applying for a tourist visa when the purpose of your trip is to study and possibly get permanent employment in the US.
+There’s no point in applying for a tourist visa when the purpose of your trip is to study and possibly get a permanent employment in the US.

 In general, US visa has two types: Immigrant visa and Nonimmigrant visa.

 Immigrant visas are granted to those who intend to live permanently in the United States.

 To apply for this visa, an employer or a family member who is already a US resident or citizen must first submit a petition to the US Embassy or the US Citizenship & Immigration Service (USCIS) on your behalf.